21 AWESOME Things to Do in Germany (Most Germans Haven’t Even Done)

 Explore Nuremberg’s history, including the chilling former Nazi Party Rally Grounds, a reminder of Germany’s past.

 If there’s one event Germany is famous for, it’s Oktoberfest.
+This was my first visit to Germany in a nutshell…wayyy back in 2014.
 Held every fall in Munich, this two-week festival draws millions to celebrate beer, Bavarian culture, and good times.
 Locals and tourists pack the massive tents like Hofbräu-Festzelt and Schottenhamel, where servers haul liters of beer like it’s nothing.
 There’s live oompah music, dancing on benches, and classic food like giant pretzels and Weisswurst.

 I went with friends and didn’t expect it to be that organized—or that fun.
 We booked a table in advance and ended up singing with strangers like old pals.
 It’s not all about beer either—there’s a huge fairground with rides and games.
 If you’re going, wear traditional gear (Dirndl or Lederhosen) and learn to say “Prost!”
 If you love festivals, Oktoberfest delivers on energy, culture, and unforgettable memories.